ekrimsky/cords/README.tex.md

 ## Documentation

-Detailed documentation for CORDS can be acessed by tpying
+Detailed documentation for CORDS can be acessed by typing
 ```
 >> doc cords
 ```